How Facebook Videos Overtook Listicles To Dominate Social Media Marketing

 4. People want to see richer content

-Not many will spend 5 minutes reading an article when they can get the same information in 5 seconds by looking at pictures.
+Not many want to spend 5 minutes reading an article when they can get the same information in 5 seconds by looking at picture.
 You don’t decide what to eat by reading and imagining, you just look at Instagram.
 You eat with your eyes first.
 You don’t decide where to travel by reading travel guide books, you search for pictures of epic looking experiences.
 Or listicles with such pictures, hence their popularity.
-Video is an upgrade on the visual experience, giving audiences richer content in a shorter period of time.
+Videos are an upgrade of the viewing experience, giving audiences richer content in a shorter period of time.
 People like to passively consume content with as little effort as possible.
-With video, you don’t have to try and visualise the experience from someone’s words, you just have to open your eyes.
+With videos, you don’t have to try and visualise the experience from someone’s words, you just have to open your eyes.

 5. FB is continually developing more assets to support video

-Facebook introduced cross-posting for videos quietly in 2016, allowing page owners to re-share any allowed video asset as your own, without having to re-upload the video.
-This means the existing video benefits from whatever edgerank score it accumulates the moment another page shares it.
+Facebook introduced cross-posting for videos quietly in 2016, allowing page owners to re-share any permitted video asset across pages, without having to re-upload the video.
+This meant the existing video and edgerank score it had, went along with the asset even when another page shared it.
 And you can write your own copy and boost it on your own terms.
 Before that, they enabled 360 video functionality as well as live streaming.
 I’m not sure what new features are in store in 2017 but I’m sure there will be more of them to support video content.